 “Cyberpunk” as a Genre And Not Just 2077

-It’s very surreal to me some of the things which have happened since my primordial soup sleuthing sci-fi books as a teen on IRC.
-I went back and read one of my old works where I had written about a character who travels the world via superjets as a freelance social science graduate with an array of dialects.
+It’s very surreal to me concerning some of the things which have happened since my primordial soup sleuthing sci-fi books as a teen–with next title suggestions in the background with friends on internet relay chat.
+I went back and read one of my old works where I had written about a character who travels the world via superjets as a freelance interpreter with an array of dialects.
 I’ve thought about that book so much as a metric for how things have changed since the old days.
 Then when Ready Player One came out, I started idolizing the future of immersive digital reality simulations.
-And then this year, 2020, well, I don’t want to talk about that, not all at once at least.
+Then this year, 2020, well, I don’t want to talk about that, not all at once at least.
 But I will.

-I feel motivated to write this in a really relevant personal way.
 It seems like one of my most influential pools of inspiration is being glossed over by the digital masterpiece known as Cyberpunk 2077.
-I don’t mind exactly, but you plug the word “cyberpunk” into a search engine and it’s all about this new game and nothing about the bold literary genre that inspired it or even much about the tabletop RPG it is based on.
+I don’t mind it exactly, but you plug the word “cyberpunk” into a search engine and it’s all about this new game and nothing about the bold literary genre that inspired it, or even much about the tabletop RPG it is based on.
 The literary genre is what I’m here to talk about though.

 Cyberpunk: My History With the Future